 Breastfeeding Makes Good Business Sense

 Providing lactation accommodations in the workplace saves employers money and doesn’t require a lot of resources.
 Employees simply need reasonable break times, a private space, and your support.
-A federal law now requires employers to provide breastfeeding employees with time and a space to express milk.
+Federal law now requires employers to provide breastfeeding employees with time and a space to express milk.

 The LBC can help by:

 About the law:

 The Patient Protection and Affordable Care Act and the Fair Labor Standards Act include mandates on breastfeeding in the workplace (Section 4207), which require all employers with 50 or more employees to provide, 1) reasonable break time for an employee to express breast milk for her nursing child for one year after the child’s birth each time such employee has need to express milk, and 2) a place, other than a bathroom, for the employee to express breast milk.
 Some businesses with fewer than 50 employees may be eligible for exemption as this requirement may inflict undue hardship, but following the law requires only a small investment of time and resources.
 Click here to read more about this important law.